GCose/Learning-Git/README.md

-# Learning about Git and GitHub and it's fantastic!
+# Learning about Git and GitHub

 Git is a very good software and GitHub on the other hand is a great service.